What is the Red Bull Hardline 2023 Progression Camp?

 We've seen so much progress in the women’s field over the past few years, it only seemed right to create an environment where more girls could get to tackle this course

-Last year, Jess Blewitt was ready to compete in Red Bull Hardline, something that would have made her the first woman to take part in the event.
+Last year, Kiwi Jess Blewitt was ready to compete in Red Bull Hardline.

 With the nature of this course, even just giving it a go is pretty spectacular.